-The outcomes of algorithm 1 show that the failure is detected and identified at approximately 1.5 oscillation periods after its occurrence (0.89s for the liquid failure case and 0.93 s for the solid failure case).
-This result is compliant with the required specifications.
+The obtained outcomes of algorithm 1 show that the failure is detected and identified at approximately 1.5 oscillation periods after its occurrence (0.89s for the liquid failure case and 0.93 s for the solid failure case).
+This result is in fact complying with the specifications initially imposed.

-If one focuses only on the failure detection (without isolation), then only the test of standard deviation of the residual $r_b(t)$ is needed, without using failure models.
+If one focuses only on the failure detection (without isolation), then we can make only the test of standard deviation of the residue $r_b(t)$ , without using failure models.
 In this case, the failure detection condition should be reduced to $\sigma{r_b}(k) \ge 1.75 \sigma{r_b,0}$ for a period of time (algorithm 1).
-The different examples show that we can detect any solid and liquid failure on the frequency range [0.5...10.0] Hz even at very low amplitude (0.16 degree).
+The different treated examples show that we can detect any solid and liquid failure on the frequency range [0.5...10.0] Hz even at very low amplitude (0.16 degree).

-However, if the goal is to detect and isolate all failures that may appear in the control loop, the number of failure models described by equations (2) and (3) must be increased and therefore different frequencies of oscillations must be taken into consideration.
-Each failure model whose parameters are fixed is specific to a particular solid or liquid failure (of type (5)).
-With the principle used by the algorithm 1, any solid and liquid failure characterized by a frequency in [0.5...10.0] Hz and an amplitude in [0.5...10] deg can be detected and isolated for many flight scenarios.
+However, if we want to detect and isolate all failures that may appear in the control loop, we must increase the number of failure models described by equations (2) and (3) and therefore take into account different frequencies of oscillations.
+Each failure model whose parameters are fixed as in (5), is specific to a particular solid or liquid failure (of type (6)) that we want to identify.
+With the principle used by the algorithm 1, we can detect and isolate any solid and liquid failure on the frequency range [0.5...10.0] Hz and amplitude between 0.5 degree and 1.0 degree (or even lower) for many flight scenarios.

-To reduce the number of failure models, another approach is to use a correlation test that is developed in the next section.
+To reduce the number of failure models, another approach is to use a correlation test that we develop in the next section.